6 Types of Damaged Hair

 Experiencing some form of hair damage every now and then is normal.
-And though you’ve tried every trick in the book — like going for hair treatments, using hair masks regularly, or even taking a break from heat styling — you still notice signs of hair damage.
+And though you’ve tried every trick in the book — like going for hair treatments (Brazilian Blowout or Keratin Treatment), using hair masks regularly, or even taking a break from heat styling — you still notice signs of hair damage.
 Tying your hair in a high ponytail or stress can also take a toll on your tresses.

 But all hope is not lost.
 Instead of giving up on your hair, you can still save it from the depths of despair.
 Before reaching out for any hair product, it’s best you let us diagnose what your damage tresses are by booking an appointment at Lush Hair Folk, for a consultation.